 A gallery walk activity helps reinforce the concept of proper nouns.
 (Grades 3-12)

-Students share their edits, then edit solo.
-Two humorous work sheets included.
+Students share their edits and then edit solo.
+Two humorous work are also sheets included.
 (Grades 3-8)

 Parts-of-Speech Tall Tales